-You can apply for and obtain a VA loan with any bank or lender that participates in the VA home loan program.
-To prove eligibility, you will need to get a Certificate of Eligibility from the VA, which your bank may be able to complete for you.
+Now the good news.
+You can apply for and obtain a VA loan with any bank or mortgage lender that participates in the VA home loan program.
+And there are lots of them.

-Keep in mind that a VA loan must be used for personal occupancy only (no investment properties), and can only be issued by qualified banks and lenders.
+Aside from basic military eligibility, keep in mind that a VA loan must be used for personal occupancy only (no investment properties), and can only be issued by qualified banks and lenders.

 Types of VA Loans

 - Can get up to 100% financing on a purchase loan or refinance

 - Including fixed-rate and adjustable-rate options

 - Such as the 30- and 15-year fixed and 5/1 or 7/1 ARM